Huskyeder/stackato-doc/admin/cluster/autoscaling.rst

 When auto scaling is enabled, stackato will automatically grow the pool of DEA nodes to accommodate new app deployments.
-Scaling events are triggered the available memory in the pool falls below a certain threshold.
+Scaling events are triggered when the available memory in the pool falls below a certain threshold.

 DEA Template